 How to make a BBQ Tempeh Bowl

 This BBQ tempeh is great in a grain bowl or salad.
-Here, I paired it brown rice, crisp romaine lettuce, cherry tomatoes, charred corn, pickled red cabbage, avocado, and a vegan ranch dressing.
+Here, I paired it brown rice, crisp romaine lettuce, cherry tomatoes, charred corn, pickled red cabbage, avocado, and some vegan ranch dressing.
 So colorful, fun, and hearty yet healthy.
 I don’t measure and just eyeball everything.

 For the charred corn, simply shave kernels from fresh ears of corn.
 Heat a cast iron skillet over medium-high heat with a bit of olive oil.
 Once hot, add the corn kernels and cook for 3-5 minutes until charred in spots, tossing just once or twice to get a nice char on them.